Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 With either live TV streaming service, there’s no obligation to continue after the free trial period.
 If you don’t want to be billed, simply sign in to your account and cancel your subscription before the trial period expires.

 Frndly TV is truly a skinny TV bundle.
-All three plans offer the same 15 channels that focus on family-friendly programming.
-The service carries networks that the entire family can watch together while sitting around the TV.
+All three of its plans offer the same channels that focus on family-friendly programming.

 Meanwhile, Philo is a destination for all things entertainment.
 A&E, AMC, BET, HGTV, Food Network, Nickelodeon and VH1 are just a few of the networks it carries.
 The service keeps its price down by not offering local stations or top-rated news and sports networks.

 Frndly TV offers unlimited DVR recordings to subscribers of its two more expensive plans, but there’s no DVR for the base plan.
-For the eligible plans, recordings are kept for either 45 or 180 days.
+For the eligible plans, recordings are kept for either three or nine months.

 Frndly TV Plans: DVR Storage